Trust Litigation in Florida. When a Trust Needs a Firm Hand (and a Clear Plan)

 Who We Represent

-- Beneficiaries: Seeking information, distributions, or protection from trustee misconduct.
+- Beneficiaries: Seeking information, distributions, or protection from trustee misconduct through trust litigation.

-- Trustees: Who need guidance to perform their duties properly and avoid liability.
+- Trustees: Needing legal guidance in trust litigation to perform duties properly, respond to allegations, and avoid liability.

-- Co-Trustees: In conflict with one another about how to administer the trust.
+- Co-Trustees: Facing internal disputes about how to administer the trust or interpret fiduciary duties.

-- Successor Trustees: Who need help stepping in after a removal or resignation.
+- Successor Trustees: Stepping in after a trustee’s removal or resignation and requiring direction to restore proper administration.

-- Out-of-State Beneficiaries: Managing Florida trust interests from a distance.
+- Out-of-State Beneficiaries: Managing Florida trust interests from a distance and relying on our trust litigation attorneys for representation in local courts.

 Signs You May Need a Trust Litigation Attorney